 In 2005, I came down with a serious neurological and autoimmune health crisis that continued to worsen through 2012.
 We aren't 100% sure what sparked it, but it did look like some sort of chemical exposure happened while I was stationed in the Middle East.
 Life was tough, and suddenly going on sneezing rampages each time I sprayed my window/glass or kitchen cleaner didn't help.

-cleaning habits too.
-This is where we learned about all the harmful chemicals hiding in cleaning products, and dove into over a year’s worth of me researching full time looking for safe and effective alternatives, and seeing how my chemically sensitive body would handle them.
+In 2013, I found a few tricks to lessen the severity of my chronic autoimmune disease.
+After reducing my seizures and time spent bedridden through cleaning up our food habits, we took on some research into our cleaning habits too.
+This is where we learned about all the harmful chemicals hiding in cleaning products, and dove into over a year's worth of me researching full time looking for safe and effective alternatives, and seeing how my chemically sensitive body would handle them.

 Looking back on it now, I totally cringe.
 Every single one of the cleaners I grew up with ended up containing a myriad of harmful chemicals in their ingredients (which is the case with most homes and offices) that prevented my body from doing what it is meant to do: heal.
 Not to mention seeing how much easier my time spent cleaning became once we downsized and took the minimalist approach to cleaning.

-essential oils.
+One bottle.
+One that didn't make me sneeze or give me headaches each time I sprayed it.
+A cleaner made from distilled plants that not only cleaned remarkably well (better than all the expensive cleaners we previously used), but also used health-boosting essential oils.
 The cleaner that helped me reduce my chemical burden, allowing my body to finish its unexpected and dramatic healing process.

 ONE cleaner I could effectively use for quite literally EVERYTHING.
 Then allowed me to have the space under our sink for trash bags, grocery store paper bags, our crock pot and insta pot, our travel dog water tub… and still have room for anything we needed to store temporarily!
 Hello more space in our little pantry for real foods.